kriana/sunlesssea/README.md

 Note 1: I've included all of these that are released here on Github as submodules so they should always be up to date.
 The others have the original download link inline.

-Note: Easier and Unnecessary definitely overlap in more than a few places.
+Note 2: Easier and Unnecessary definitely overlap in more than a few places.
 They probably shouldn't be used together, as one will entirely override the other.
 Which?
 Who knows?

 ## Original
 This folder contains mods made by me.
 Current list: